 Ultimately, however, she agrees that “the workplace typically isn’t a place for kids, and being respectful to your co-workers means limiting distractions.”

 Other parents agree, too.

 “Out of consideration for others, I work with my son to be a strong independent child who can entertain himself and not make much noise, and who is also aware that a workplace is not the same as a park,” says Crystal Rhineberger.
 “However I would never bring my son on a regular basis!
-It’s unfair to him to have to be behave like a small adult 24/7, it does not allow me to focus on what I need to get done and, for others around, no one needs to hear the arguments and discipline.”
+It’s unfair to him to have to behave like a small adult 24/7, it does not allow me to focus on what I need to get done, and for others around, no one needs to hear the arguments and discipline.”